seb-hall/ME40064-Labs/cw2/report/ME40064-CW2.typ

 This shows that the Forward Euler method had a higher initial accuracy, approaching the solution more quickly than the other two methods, but that it started to decrease in accuracy again afterwards.
 This was likely caused by instability in the method, as it is only conditionally stable.

-To illustrate this further, a stability analysis was performed for all three methods, using a larger mesh of 50 elements:
+To illustrate this further, a stability analysis was performed for all three methods, using a larger mesh of 50 elements.
+The stability results are shown in @part2-time-integration-stability-analysis:

 #figure(
     caption: "Integration Method Stability Comparison",